-Octopi might very well be among the smartest creatures underwater, and we’ve only just begun to understand them!
+The Octopus might very well be among the smartest creatures underwater, and we’ve only just begun to understand them!

-Octopi belong to the species of cephalopod, literally “head-feet”, and are unique for a number of reasons.
+Octopuses belong to the species of cephalopod, literally “head-feet”, and are unique for a number of reasons.

 First and foremost, they have no skeleton, neither internally (like humans) nor externally (like lobster and other shellfish).
-For these reason, they’re able to compress their bodies to the extreme, and some species are able to squeeze through any opening large enough to accommodate their eyes.
+For this reason, they’re able to compress their bodies to the extreme, and some species are able to squeeze through any opening large enough to accommodate their eyes.